Brown-University-Library/ssg_assemble_script_project/README.md

 - The script uses `rsync` with the `--delete` flag, which will remove files on the remote that don't exist locally
 - Ensure you have proper SSH access to the remote server
 - The script is designed to be run from its own directory and will alert you if it is not run from the correct directory

+## TODO
+- remove more references to the `fashioning insurrection` project, so the code is more generic

 ---